-Some adhesives contain additives that upon prolonged contact with skin,may cause rashes or even severe inflammation.
-Since your nails are filed down and your cuticles are plucked before the acrylic nails are installed, allergies and inflammations tend to be more painful.
-So if you have a known allergy to glue, better talk to your nail technician about it.
+Some nail glues contain additives that may cause rashes or even severe inflammation upon prolonged contact with skin.
+Since your nails are filed down, and your cuticles are plucked before the acrylic nails are installed, allergies and inflammations tend to be more painful.
+So if you have a known allergy to glue or any sort of additives, better talk to your nail technician about it.

 4. Your Nails Are Thin or Sensitive